|Code||Farm||Process||Descriptions||Score||Price 1-10 bags||Price 11-30 bags||Price 31+ bags||Variety||Crop||Status||Bag Qty||Bag Weight (kg)|

 September - March

 Cajamarca is in the north at an altitude of 900 to 1950 meters above sea level.
 Typica, caturra and bourbon are grown here.
 The region is known for its sweet coffee with bright acidity and notes of red and yellow fruits.
 It is also home to the Cutervo region (altitude 1600-2100 m), which has recently switched from growing sugar cane to coffee to meet changing demand.
-Here you can find such varieties as catimor, pache, bourbon, typica and a small amount of pacamara.
+Here you can find such varieties of the peruvian green coffee as catimor, pache, bourbon, typica and a small amount of pacamara.
 Profiles associated with this coffee include vanilla, stone fruit and molasses.
 They have medium acidity and a balanced body.

 Amazonas has seven different provinces that produce green coffee beans in Peru, the altitude is 900-2100 m.